marcobeffa/posturacorretta-blog/_docs/05_fisioterapia/le_articolazioni.md

 ---
-title: Benessere salute e postura
+title: Le articolazioni
 category:
 order: 1
 ---

-Use ChatApp on all of your Android devices.
-Every version is supported.
+Use ChatApp on most of your Apple devices.
+Only the latest versions are supported.

 To install ChatApp on your device:

-1. Open the Google Play Store
+1. Open the App Store
 2. Search for ChatApp
 3. Select **Install**